 Though there is much attention and discussion on Entitlement Reform, there continues to be a lack of action with respect to Social Security and other programs.
 The "Kick the Can" approach is a backdoor way of having future generations pay in for benefits that will be drastically cut by the time they need it.
 A true compromise will be one in which both sides are not happy - as such the commonsense solution is a combination of adjusting entitlements alongside increasing revenues so that these programs, which are too popular to dissolve, are sustainable for future generations.

 With our system of higher education focused on the university system, combined with how school is financed has produced graduates with massive debts (1.4 Trillion and counting), employers complaining of a skills gap and school administrators incentivized to be inefficient with resources.
-It will likely require multiple avenues to address as trying to apply market mechanisms alone could be devastating; but aspects like being able to consolidate and refinance or discharge student loans in bankruptcy, having banks that underwrite student loans be required to hold a certain portion of the debts on their own balance sheet, adjusting funding calculations to focus on student outcomes, etc., should all be part of the conversation.
+It will likely require multiple avenues to address as trying to apply market mechanisms alone could be devastating; but aspects like being able to consolidate and refinance or discharge student loans in bankruptcy, removing the government from writing the blank check to schools, banks to hold a portion of the debts they underwrite, adjusting funding calculations to focus on student outcomes, etc., should all be part of the conversation.

 Politicians talk of Tax Reform but do little.
 Our tax code is out of touch with our economy and society.
 On Corporate taxes we should eliminate loopholes and special deductions, simplify it, and lower the rate to be in line with other nations.
 As for individual taxes, we should move away from the regressive system that pummels the middle class.
-It should be replaced with a system that is based on accumulated wealth rather than on transactions, incentivizing efficient economic and investment behavior.
+Transitioning to a system incorporating accumulated wealth rather than focusing on transactions, incentivizing efficient economic and investment behavior.
 Capital in motion is good for the economy, creating jobs and wealth; no more "tail wagging the dog" or "crabs in a bucket" like we have now.

 We only get one world, and not enough is being done to address climate change.
 We support efforts to encourage our politicians to work with the rest of the global community to address climate change.
 Getting past the rhetoric and deploying policies that can address climate change is essential.
 Using the carrot (incentives) or the stick (regulations), either way as long as we are committed to addressing this globally threatening problem.

 jobs & the economy